csulit/openai-assistant-streaming/README.md

    pip install -r requirements.txt
    ```

-3. Start the WebSocket server (port 4000)
+3. Start the WebSocket server (the server specified in WEBSOCKET_URI)

 4. Run the assistant:
    ```bash